MasfiHanze/Programming-2/2.5/README.md

+You are using spark in stead of dask...

 # Protein Annotation Analysis with Dask Dataframes
 This script analyzes protein annotation data obtained from InterProScan using Dask Dataframes.
 InterProScan is a meta-annotator that runs different protein function annotators on amino-acid sequence files and collects the output, labeling them with unique identifiers called "InterPRO numbers."